VisitFyn

 Hunted, captured, killed

-Knud was held up by unrest on the southern border.
+Cnut was held up by unrest on the southern border.
 Therefore, the fleet never left.
-And instead of gaining wealth and fame in England, Knud had a rebellion against him.
+And instead of gaining wealth and fame in England, Cnut had a rebellion against him.
 He was chased down through Jutland and ended up at the royal court in Odense.
 Here he thought he was safe.
-But the rebellion could not be put down, and eventually Knud fled into Albani Kirke, where he was killed.
+But the rebellion could not be put down, and eventually Cnut fled into Albani Kirke, where he was killed.

-Rumours of miracles at Knud's grave and skillful political legwork on the part of the royal power led to Knud being named a saint as early as 1100.
+Rumours of miracles at Cnut's grave and skillful political legwork on the part of the royal power led to Cnut being named a saint as early as 1100.
 The canonisation strengthened the alliance between church and king by identifying a direct link between king and God.
 This benefited both the Catholic Church and the royal power itself.

 Find your way to your Viking experiences